Voting Systems and Security

 Networks

-• Cybersecurity measures (multifactor authentication, password policy, staff training)
+• Cybersecurity measures including but not limited to multifactor authentication, password policy, and staff training

 • Limited access to key assets by designated staff